Neural Collapse in Multi-label Learning with Pick-all-label Loss: Main Results

-\item{(\(\ast\)) \textbf{{Convergence to the \MLab~ETF}:}} Multiplicity-1 features $\mb H_1 := \big\{\mb h_i^\star | {i : |S_i| = 1}\big\}$ form a Simplex Equiangular Tight Frame, similar to the \MClf~setting \cite{papyan2020prevalence,fang2021exploring,zhu2021geometric}.
-Moreover, for any higher multiplicity $m>1$, \emph{the class means for Multiplicity-$m$ features are scaled tag-wise average of associated Multiplicity-$1$ features means over the elements of the corresponding label set}.
-In other words, \(\bh^\star_i \propto \sum_{k \in S_i} \bw^{\star k}\) (see the bottom line of \Cref{fig:multi-label-illustration}).
-This is true regardless of class imbalance between multiplicities. \end{enumerate}

 \paragraph{Remarks.} The \MLab~NC can be viewed as a more general version of the vanilla NC in \MClf~\cite{papyan2020prevalence}, where we mark the difference from the vanilla NC above by a ``\((\ast)\)''.
 The \MLab~ETF implies that, in the pick-all-labels approach to multi-label classification, deep networks learn discriminant and informative features for Multiplicity-$1$ subset of the training data, and use them to construct higher multiplicity features as the tag-wise average of associated Multiplicity-$1$ features.
 To quantify the collapse of high multiplicity NC, we introduce a new measure \(\mathcal{NC}_m\) in \Cref{sec:exp} and demonstrate that it collapses for practical neural networks during the terminal phase of training.

-Such a result is quite intuitive.
-For example, consider a sample \(i \in [N]\) whose training label \(\mb y_{S_i}\) has Multiplicity-$2$, e.g., \(S_i = \{\mbox{\texttt{cat}}, \mbox{\texttt{dog}}\}\).
-The multi-hot vector label \(\mb y_{S_i}\) decomposes as a sum of one-hot labels of Multiplicity-$1$, namely, $\mb{y}_{S_i} = \sum_{k \in S_i} \mb{y}_k$.
-Ideally, the learned representation \(\mb h_i^\star\) should satisfy such a property as well: that \(\mb h_i^\star\) is a scaled tag-wise average of several \(\mb h_{i'}^\star\) components where each \(i' \in [N]\) corresponds to an training instance of Multiplicity-\(1\) label.
-The learned representation of an image containing or tagged with both \texttt{cat} and \texttt{dog} should be a scaled average of the learned representation of images containing or tagged with only a \texttt{cat} or a \texttt{dog}.
-Moreover, although we require the training samples to be balanced for Multiplicity-1 labels, the number of samples between multiplicities does \emph{not} need to be balanced.
-This will be confirmed by our theory in \Cref{subsec:thm}.
-For example, the \MLab~NC still holds if there are more training samples for the category $\mathtt{(ant,bee)}$(Multiplicity-2) than that of $\mathtt{(cat,dog,elk)}$ (Multiplicity-3).
+This result is intuitive: since the multi-hot label vector can be decomposed into the sum of its tag-wise one-hot vectors, the corresponding learned features may exhibit a similar scaled tag-average phenomenon.

+Moreover, in the case of data imbalancend-ness, we find that the \MLab~NC~holds as long as the training samples within the same multiplicity are required to be class balanced, and the number of samples between multiplicities does \emph{not} need to be balanced.
+This can be later confirmed by our theory in \Cref{subsec:thm}.
+For example, the \MLab~NC still holds if there are more or less training samples for the category $\mathtt{(ant,bee)}$(Multiplicity-2) than that of $\mathtt{(cat,dog,elk)}$ (Multiplicity-3).